 On discovering Hardin’s arrest, Poly Verisof incites a mob and tells them about Wienis’s blasphemy against the Foundation; this causes an uprising as the mob march to the palace, demanding Hardin’s release.
 On the battlecruiser, Hardin’s modifications cause it to shut down.
 Believing the ship shutting down is a sign from God, Theo Aporat leads a mutiny against the ship’s captain, Admiral Leftkin, Wienis’s son.
 On discovering his plan to destroy the Foundation has failed, Wienis tries to kill Hardin but fails because of a protective shield Hardin had around him.
 Realizing his defeat, Wienis commits suicide.

 Limmar Ponyets is a master trader for the Foundation.
 After Eskel Gorov gets arrested on Askone, Limmar gets sent to negotiate his release.
-On reaching Askone, Limmar realizes that the planet’s strict religious beliefs forbid the use of advanced technology.
+On reaching Askone, Limmar realizes that the planet’s strict religious beliefs forbid the use of advanced technology, which is one of the main themes in ‘Foundation.’
 However, Limmar meets the Grand Master, leader of the Elders of Askone.
 While negotiating with him, he discovers that the Grand Master is willing to accept a bribe in gold; this leads Limmar to use a transmuter to convert iron to gold.

 On realizing the soft spot Askone had for gold, Limmar meets with Pherl, the Grand Master’s prodigy, and proposes to make him become the Grand Master.
 On agreeing to Limmar’s deal, Pherl receives the transmuter in his possession.
 However, Limmar reveals to Pherl that he had recorded their conversations; this leads to Eskel’s freedom.
 Askone allows the Foundation to get the Tin present on the planet.